Unidata/python-workshop/README.md

 - Now we have all the information we need to find our answer.
 - What is the sea surface temperature and salinity at 50N, 140W?
 - Closing your netCDF file
+#### Remote data access via the TDS
+- When accessing via TDS many data formats are supported

 ### Geoscience plotting with matplotlib
 - Some Examples